 The Sports Act recognises spare-time sports federations, sports federations for disabled people, and sports federations of student and university sports as special types of sports governing bodies.
 The Hungarian Olympic Committee is the public body responsible for all matters related to the Olympic Movement in Hungary.3

-Furthermore, the Sports Act grants special status to international sports federations in sports recognised by the International Olympic Committee or the Global Association of International Sports Federations.
+Furthermore, the Sports Act grants special status, including several tax benefits, to international sports federations in sports recognised by or connected with the International Olympic Committee or the Global Association of International Sports Federations.

 ii Corporate governance